IGELsociety/IGEL_website/content/research-coalitions.md

 #### Paul Sopčák
 Lecturer in the English Department and Academic Integrity Coordinator, MacEwan University, Edmonton, Canada.

 Paul's interests include early modernist literature, the empirical study of literature, phenomenology, and existential philosophy.
-He is assistant editor for the journal Scientific Study of Literature (SSOL) and Secretary of the International Society for the Empirical Study of Literature (IGEL).
+He is assistant editor for the journal Scientific Study of Literature (SSOL).
 His current research looks at the relationship between literary reading, empathy, and prejudice.
 {{</ card >}}